Coelogyne: Generative characteristics

-Distribution

-The cooler growing species such as Coelogyne fimbriata, Coelogyne ovalis, Colegyne fuliginosa, Coelogyne cristata, Coelogyne flaccida, Coelogyne nitida originate in the Himalayan region of India and southeast Asia.

 Taxonomy

+It was first published as Caelogyne Lindl. by Lindl. in 1821, but it was later changed to Coelogyne Lindl. in 1825.
+The lectotype species is Coelogyne cristata Lindl.
+It is the type genus of the subtribe Coelogyninae Benth..
 The traditional taxonomy of the genus Coelogyne is still disputed.
 Coelogyne has been subdivided in 23 sections or subgenera by De Vogel (1994) and Clayton.
 Molecular data show that Coelogyne is paraphyletic and should be reorganised.
 It should include the genera Neogyna and Pholidota, and several sections should be removed, including Cyathogyne, Tomentosae, Rigidiformes, Veitchiae and Verrucosae.
 This new genus Coelogyne should then contain about 160 species.

-The type species is Coelogyne cristata.